jkool702/timep/README.md

 * ppc64le
 * risc-v

 The C source for the loadable functions is available at [LIB/LOADABLES/SRC/timep.c](https://github.com/jkool702/timep/blob/main/LIB/LOADABLES/SRC/timep.c).
-A [github actions workflow](https://github.com/jkool702/timep/blob/main/.github/workflows/build-multiplatform.yml) automatically builds this source into the timep.so that provides the loadablre builtins, base64 encodes them, and directly incorporates them into timep.bash.
+A [github actions workflow](https://github.com/jkool702/timep/blob/main/.github/workflows/build-multiplatform.yml) automatically builds this source into the timep.so that provides the loadable builtins, base64 encodes them, and directly incorporates them into timep.bash.
 If you look at the "blame" for `timep.bash` you will see that the base64 encodings came from a commit added by the github-actions bot.
-This provides a verifiable chain that proves that the timep.so file was, in fact, compiled from the source C code linked above.
+This provides a verifiable chain that proves that the embedded timep.so file was, in fact, compiled from the source C code linked above.

 ***